Goldfish are very easy to maintain fish.

 Snails are also very good mates for your Goldfish.

-Nails are a very calm creature and they feed on algae, so they will help to keep algae in control in your aquarium.
+Snails are a very calm creatures and they feed on algae, so they will help to keep algae in control in your aquarium.

 Rosy barbs are also a good fish to keep with your Goldfish.